debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

 Talkyard is a new commenting system for Hexo and other static site generators.
 It's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
 There's hosting too, if you don't want to maintain your own server.
 No ads, no tracking.
 Lightweight, just 140 kb javascript (in comparison to Disqus' about 750 kb).

 This website is a static Hexo blog, with Talkyard comments below each blog post — look at the bottom of the pages.
+Talkyard is forum software too, with chat and Q&A features — so you can create a community for your website, integrated with the blog comments.

 Demo video: